pash90/send-sms/README.md

 This project uses Firebase Functions to get around the CORS for the BurstSMS API.
 Although not secure(_since a user can see the API tokens_), it satisfies the requirement of configurable tokens.

 All the tokens required are set in the `.env` file and they are ones used for data.
 No token/parameter is hard coded in this project.

+FYI : I could've added `.env` file to `.gitignore` but BurstSMS credentials are temporary and the Bitly Access Token is a generic token(and free)